blasphemousjohn/chat-llama-discord-bot-advanced/README.md

 1. Setup text-generation-webui with their [one-click installer](https://github.com/oobabooga/text-generation-webui#one-click-installers) and download the model you want (for example `decapoda-research/llama-7b-hf`).
 Make sure it's working.

+2. Setup stable diffusion with the [one-click-installer](https://github.com/EmpireMediaScience/A1111-Web-UI-Installer) and download any stable diffusion model you want, place them in the corresponding stable diffusion checkpoint folder.
+Make sure it's working.

+3. Create a discord bot at https://discord.com/developers/applications/me.
+Get the token.

-2. Edit `bot.py` with your Discord bot's token
+4. Edit `bot.py` with your Discord bot's token

-3. Place `bot.py` inside the text-generation-webui directory
+5. Place `bot.py` inside the text-generation-webui directory

-4. Open the `cmd` file that came with the one-click installer
+6. Open the `cmd` file that came with the one-click installer

-5. Install discord.py with `pip install discord`
+7. Install discord.py with `pip install discord`

-6. Run the bot with `python bot.py`
+8. Run the bot with `python bot.py`

 Note: For ease of use `bot.py` supports all `server.py` model-related command line arguments.
 For example, `python bot.py --model llama-7b-hf` is a valid way to start the bot.